hugobbi/mnist-visual-fields/README.md

 ## Computing orthogonality

-### SRF layers

-Calculating the orthogonality measure for SRF layers can be done using the `compute_orthogonality_srf` function.
+Calculating the orthogonality measure can be done using the `compute_orthogonality` function.

-### DRF layers

-This functionality is not yet implemented